scullyio/scully/docs/scully-configuration.md

 this option can override the puppeteerLaunchOptions with settings that match this environment.
 Word of warning, some settings might interfer with the way Scully is working, creating errornous results.
 Follow [this link](https://pptr.dev/#?product=Puppeteer&version=v2.0.0&show=api-puppeteerlaunchoptions) for more information

+### hostName

+use a different name as `localhost` for the local server.
+Needed if doe to environmental restrictions localhost isn't usable

+### hostUrl

+Connect to a other server.
+If your app has special demands to host it, you might need to use your own server.
+When that is needed you can provide this setting to let scully know where to look for your running app.
+Make sure the server is up and running, and hosting the correct application.

 [Full Documentation ➡️](scully.md)